 What is CPR?

-CPR, or Cardiopulmonary Resuscitation, is a life-saving technique used when someone’s heart has stopped beating or they’re no longer breathing properly.
+CPR is a life-saving technique used when someone’s heart has stopped beating or they’re no longer breathing properly.
+To understand the full range of methods, situations, and training options, you can visit our complete guide to CPR page.
 The purpose of CPR is to keep oxygenated blood flowing to the brain and vital organs until medical help arrives.

 Key Features of CPR